Turkish Citizenship by Investment: The Ultimate Guide

 - Travel to 125+ countries visa-free: Many countries worldwide have bilateral agreements with Turkey, allowing for visa-free travel.
 This includes popular destinations like Japan, Mexico, South Korea and pretty much all of South America.
 If you possess a Western-friendly passport and want to add to it, expanding your travel and business options without extensive expense, obtaining a Turkish passport is worth considering.

 - Relocate to the UK: As a Turkish national, you can live and work in the UK fairly easily.
-You would need to apply for a businessperson visa, initiate the move, and eventually even get British citizenship if you so choose.
+You would need to apply for a businessperson visa, initiate the move and eventually even get British citizenship if you so choose.

-- Work in the USA: The United States is another Western country open to businesspeople from Turkey.
+- Work in the US: The United States is another Western country open to businesspeople from Turkey.
 If you’d like to relocate stateside quickly, you can apply for an E-2 investor visa.
 The Amigos Act has essentially added a residency requirement, which has increased the processing time of the E-2 visa by three years for these investors.

 - Prospective visa-free travel to the EU: Turkey and the EU are now closer to striking a deal for visa-free travel than ever before.
 It’s a real possibility, as Turkey has already met almost all the conditions.

-- Free medical care for all your family: If you’re a Turkish citizen, you’re entitled to free public medical help, both for you and your family members.
+- Free medical care for all your family: If you’re a Turkish citizen, you’re entitled to free public medical assistance, both for you and your family members.
 While public health in Turkey probably isn’t at the level you might want, it’s still a good backup option.

 - Favourable inheritance law: You don’t have to worry about your heirs not inheriting your real estate in the event of your death.
 Turkey’s laws fully protect your legal heirs and will make sure the property passes down to them.